Ndyebo91-CPUT/PRP370-Digital-Portfolio-NdyeboQole/Career-counselling.md

 ## Reflection
-- **Situation**: I needed guidance on improving my job application skills.
+- **Situation**: I needed guidance on improving my job application skills, as I felt overwhelmed by the competitive tech job market.
-- **Task**: Learn effective CV writing techniques.
+- **Task**: Learn effective CV writing techniques to stand out to potential employers in the ICT field.
-- **Action**: Participated actively, took detailed notes, and practiced drafting a CV.
-- **Result**: Gained confidence and created a structured CV draft.
+-
+- **Action**: Engaged fully in a career counselling session with the lecturer, asking questions about formatting and content, took notes on best practices and drafted a new CV, focusing on my diploma projects and technical skills.
+-
+- **Result**: Not only did I gain confidence and produce a structured CV draft, but I also felt more prepared for future job applications.
+I plan to use these techniques for the next job applications in the next semester, ensuring my CV is tailored to each role.